icub-tech-iit/documentation/docs/icub_robot_calibration/icub3-stator-rotor-autocalibration.md

-# iCub3 - Stator/Rotor auto-calibration
+# iCub 3 - Stator/Rotor auto-calibration
 This page shows how to run the autocalibration procedure of the rotor/stator alignement on iCub3.

 ## Prepare the `.xml` files